grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 As mentioned earlier, the intent for this object is to collect data on what happens during the handling of a command, so that the issuer of the command can act on that data (e.g. use it to create a response).
 Speaking in patterns language, this is an implementation of a Collecting Parameter pattern.

-There is something I do often that I did not put in the example for the sake of simplicity.
-When I implement a collecting parameter, I typically make it implement two interfaces - one more narrow and the other one - wider.
-Let me show them:
+There is something I often do, but I did not put in the example for the sake of simplicity.
+When I implement a collecting parameter, I typically make it implement two interfaces -- one more narrow and the other one -- wider.
+Let me show them to you:

 ```csharp
 public interface ReservationInProgress